The Five Guiding Principles

 • PCL provides proven patient safety strategies and best practices to guide healthcare organizations to improve their processes and outcomes of care.

-• PCL affords healthcare organizations the ability to monitor improvement trends over time on specific endeavors.
+• PCL affords healthcare organizations the ability to observe improvement trends over time on specific endeavors.

 2. Providing Hospital Staffing that Meets Patient Needs

-• Hospitals also submit annual aggregate staffing data, producing a planned versus actual staffing report.
-These reports also provide the hospitals an opportunity to include explanations for variations between staffing plans versus actual staffing that may occur for a variety of reasons.
+• Hospitals submit annual aggregate staffing data, producing a planned versus actual staffing report.
+These reports provide the hospitals an opportunity to include explanations for variations between staffing plans and actual staffing that may occur.

 3. Making Healthcare Data and Performance Measures Transparent and Publicly Available

-• PCL-participating hospitals and home care agencies are committed to a common framework to assess and report healthcare quality.
-Hospitals have been publicly reporting the same nursing-sensitive, evidence-based measures selected from the National Quality Forum (NQF) since 2007.
+• PCL participating hospitals are committed to a common framework to assess and report healthcare quality.
+Hospitals have been publicly reporting nursing-sensitive, evidence-based measures selected from the National Quality Forum (NQF) since 2007.

-• The PCL initiative supports and encourages partnerships among healthcare organizations and leaders of business, government, consumer groups, and others to promote access to high-quality, safe care.
-Such efforts include expanding health insurance coverage, sustaining the capacity of the healthcare system to deliver care, and identifying ways to assist providers of care to obtain and deploy new technologies to advance patient safety.
+• The PCL initiative supports and encourages partnerships among healthcare organizations and leaders of business, government, consumer groups, and others to promote access to safe, high-quality care.
+Such efforts include expanding health insurance coverage, sustaining the capacity of the healthcare system to deliver care, and identifying ways to assist providers in deploying new technologies and innovations to advance patient safety.

 4. Empowering Patients and Families in their Healthcare Choices

 • PCL places important healthcare information in the hands of consumers.
-It is a transparent resource for staffing, quality and safety data from hospitals, home care agencies, government agencies and other independent sources.
+It is a transparent resource for staffing, quality and safety data from hospitals, government agencies, and other independent sources.

-• PCL serves as a resource for information on a myriad of healthcare topics, all designed to encourage and assist individuals to participate in their care and make healthcare decisions that are right for them.
-Tools that can be found on the PCL website include advance care planning and healthcare proxies, information on preventing infections and/or hospital readmissions, and patient fact sheets on opioid risks.
+• PCL serves as a resource on a myriad of healthcare topics designed to encourage and assist individuals to participate in and make healthcare decisions that are right for them.
+Tools that can be found on the PCL website include advance care planning and healthcare proxies, information on preventing infections, hospital readmissions, and resources on Alzheimer’s and related dementias.

 • These tools and resources are updated regularly and can be aids to promote health throughout one’s lifespan.

-• PCL-affiliated organizations create hospital, home health and community-based initiatives and strategic partnerships to tackle the workforce shortages of nurses and other care professionals.
-Efforts include innovative "career ladders," residency programs, mentoring and preceptor opportunities, joint funding of nurse faculty positions in educational institutions, and employer initiatives to increase workforce diversity.
-Highlights of the MHA and ONL annual survey results for hospital nurse staffing in Massachusetts are also available through PatientCareLink.
+• PCL affiliated organizations create hospital, and community-based initiatives and strategic partnerships to tackle the workforce shortages of nurses and other care professionals.
+Efforts include residency programs, mentoring and preceptor opportunities, academic-practice partnerships, and employer initiatives to increase the healthcare workforce pipeline, and diversity.

-• Our sponsors and participants support legislation and guidelines to promote workplace safety efforts and protect all patients and hospital, home health, and other provider employees from workplace violence.
-Participating caregivers monitor progress of efforts to improve the work environment.
-Examples of such 'practice environment assessments' include surveying caregivers and measuring improvement over time on specific employee satisfaction endeavors.
+• Our sponsors and participants support legislation and guidelines to promote workplace safety efforts and protect all patients, visitors, caregivers and hospital staff from workplace violence.
+Participating hospitals and caregiving teams monitor the progress of efforts to improve the work environment.
+Examples include MHA’s Guidelines for Healthcare Safety and Violence Prevention, originally published in 2019, updated in 2025.